juliodutra2003/CsvReader/README.md

 * filter [property] ['_value with more then a world_']
   *  > e.g. filter carfuel 'eletric cars'

+3) If you have some problems to show some characters on windows cmd:
+* change font to Lucida Console
+* run _'chcp 1252'_ on console before start Csvreader

 ## TODO:
 * List of files to read and operate, instead of directly read from command line as a parameter;
 * Support to XML files